 The 2018 Transportation System Plan (TSP) evaluated in the 2019 Active Transportation Technical Report was updated in March of 2020 (City of Portland 2020).
-TSP project 20113 which would enhance existing bike lanes and improve pedestrian/bicycle crossings along the NE Broadway and NE Weidler Street was carried over from the 2018 TSP to the 2020 TSP.
-There were no major project additions to the TSP within the Project API since the 2019 Active Transportation Technical Report; however, two pedestrian roadway classifications changed between the 2018 TSP and the updated 2020 TSP, including NE Clackamas Street, originally classified as a Neighborhood Walkway, was updated to a Major City Walkway classification, and N Ramsay Way (N Winning Way) and N Larrabee Avenue which were both updated from City Walkway to Major City Walkway (see Figure 5 for updated pedestrian roadway classifications).
+TSP project 20113 which would enhance existing bicycle lanes and improve pedestrian/bicycle crossings along the NE Broadway and NE Weidler Street was carried over from the 2018 TSP to the 2020 TSP.
+There were no major project additions to the TSP within the Project API since the 2019 Active Transportation Technical Report; however, two pedestrian roadway classifications changed between the 2018 TSP and the updated 2020 TSP, including NE Clackamas Street, originally classified as a Neighborhood Walkway, was updated to a Major City Walkway classification, and N Ramsay Way (N Winning Way) and N Larrabee Avenue which were both updated from City Walkway to Major City Walkway (see Figure 7 for updated pedestrian roadway classifications).
 The extension (bridge crossing) and upgrade of NE Clackamas Street was identified in the updated 2020 TSP (project 20204) under the assumption that the Clackamas Bicycle and Pedestrian Bridge would be incorporated as a part of the Build Alternative.
-The Bridge is not included in the Revised Build Alternative.
+The Revised Build Alternative would include the Clackamas Crossing as described in section 2.5.

 Portland's Citywide Pedestrian Plan (PedPDX) was published in 2019, after the 2019 Active Transportation Technical Report was written.
 The 2020 TSP update explicitly defers to PedPDX to address pedestrian network needs, priorities, classifications, and policies.
-Portland Bureau of Transportation (PBOT) is in the process of re-evaluating the prioritizations, with new changes expected to be complete by the end of August 2022.
+PBOT completed the 3-Year Status Report which provides an update on the work completed since 2019 PedPDX adoption and establishes prioritizations for sidewalk and crossing gaps.
 PedPDX defines the City's pedestrian network, including areas designated as pedestrian districts (PBOT 2019).
 The majority of the project area is within the Central City pedestrian district.
-See Figure 5 below for updated pedestrian street classifications.
+See Figure 7 below for updated pedestrian street classifications.